-In preparation for the MDiv Church in the City (In-Ministry) Program
+Recommended Reading List In Preparation for the MDiv Church in the City Program

 The following is a list of books that are recommended for people about to enter the MDiv Church in the City (In-Ministry) Program.
 Each one deals with a different aspect of ministry related issues.
 Together they will be helpful in building a foundation for the ideas that you will encounter in the cohort.